 There has been an important battle over the Community Backed Anti-Crime Tax (COMBAT) for months that stared with a debate over the appointment of a new director and now delves into legal concerns over the transfer of power.

 Remember, COMBAT isn't just a run-of-the-mill anti-violence group - It's a multi-million-dollar taxpayer subsidized effort that cooperates with law enforcement throughout the metro and is very much akin to its own division of County government.

 Now, check the latest word on this move and the County Exec calling out the actions of his colleagues:

 Jackson County Executive vetoes unlawful ordinance

-KANSAS CITY, Mo. – Jackson County Executive Frank White, Jr. has issued a veto of Ordinance 5038, his second veto in less than a week.
+KANSAS CITY, Mo. – Jackson County Executive Frank White, Jr. has issued a veto of Ordinance 5061, his third veto this year.